 The First Battle of St Albans, 1455, marks the start of the Wars of the Roses.
 Richard of York captured Henry VI, subsequently becoming Lord Protector.
 Fighting continued sporadically for the next 30 years, with both Yorkists and Lancastrians vying for the throne.

 Who were Richard III and Henry Tudor?

-Kind Richard III was Richard of York’s son.
-He took the throne in 1483 under controversial circumstances after the suspected murder of his young nephews (known as the princes in the tower) to gain his position.
+King Richard III was Richard of York’s son.
+He took the throne in 1483, supplanting young Edward V under controversial circumstances.
+He was then further suspected of executing his young nephews (known as the princes in the tower) to secure his position.

-Meanwhile in France, a young Welsh man named Henry Tudor, of Lancastrian descent, was being primed to take the throne.
+Meanwhile, in France, a young Welsh man named Henry Tudor, of Lancastrian descent was being primed to take the throne.
 His first attempt to usurp Richard III came not long after his coronation in 1483, and ultimately, failed.
-But Henry was readily supplied with troops from French allies and 7th August, 1485 travelled again to England for a second attempt.
+But Henry was readily supplied with troops from French allies and on 7th August 1485 traveled again to England for a second attempt.